MinzhiYoyo/lmzyoyomds/考研复试面试笔记-kao-yan-fu-shi-mian-shi-bi-ji.md

 # 英文自我介绍

-&emsp;Hello, professors, my name is Liang Minzhi.
-I majored in electronic science and technology at Nanjing University of Posts and Telecommunications.
+&emsp;Hello, professors, my name isxxx.
+I majored in xxxxx.
 I am very happy to participate in this interview.

 &emsp;During my undergraduate, I worked hard at school and achieved excellent results.
-My GPA is 3.7, ranking 31 out of 223 in our major.
-The grade point of many courses such as advanced mathematics, C language, Java, data structure and algorithm is around 4.5.
+My GPA is xxx, ranking xxx out of xxx in our major.
+The grade point of many courses such as advanced mathematics, C language, Java, data structure and algorithm is around xxx.

 &emsp;I have actively participated in competitions and won many awards, such as the First Prize in the computer contest, the M Prize in the Mathematical Contest In Modeling and so on.
-But what impresses me the most is a UAV project.
-I learned a lot from it during the one-year preparation.
-I am skilled in C or C++ for MCU and Linux systems.
+I am skilled in C/C++ and Linux systems.
 I deploy my blog on a cloud serve.
 Additionally, I am good at Python and web API calls.
 I often used Matlab to verify our models in mathematical modeling.

 &emsp;In addition to studying, I serve as a lecturer and vice-chairman of the computer department in Association for Science and Technology.
-I teach computer skills to new members, manage the lab, and represent the club at meetings led by teachers.
+I managed the lab, and represent the club at meetings led by teachers.

 &emsp;In the first year of postgraduate, I will continue to study hard and expand my knowledge about cyber security, I will determine the research direction and follow the frontier trends.
 In the second year, I will start to prepare my graduation thesis, find an innovative point and conduct in-depth research.
 Finally, I will make excellent results and complete my graduation thesis.
 If possible, I would choose to study for a Ph.D.